 Knowledge Areas for AE Tech Majors

-A major in AE tech should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in AE tech should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for AE Tech Majors

 The following list of skills has been highlighted as some of the most essential for careers related to AE tech:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Operation Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly.

 - Quality Control Analysis - Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.